AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 > [!NOTE]
 >
 > As a best practice, use Dynamic Media Classic HTML5 Video viewers.
 The presets used in HTML5 Video viewers are robust video players.
-By combining into a single player the ability to design the playback components useing HTML5 and CSS, have embedded playback, and use adaptive and progressive streaming depending on the broswer's capability, you extend the reach of your rich media content to the desktop, tablet, and mobile users, and ensure a streamlined video experience.
+By combining into a single player the ability to design the playback components using HTML5 and CSS, have embedded playback, and use adaptive and progressive streaming depending on the broswer's capability, you extend the reach of your rich media content to the desktop, tablet, and mobile users, and ensure a streamlined video experience.

 One last note about Dynamic Media Classic video that may apply to some customers: not all companies may have automatic conversion, streaming, or Video Presets enabled for their account.
 If for some reason you are unable to access the URLs for streaming video, this may be the reason.
 You will still be able to upload and publish progressively downloaded video and have access to all the video viewers.
 However, to take advantage of the full Dynamic Media Classic video capabilities, you will want to contact your Account Manager or Sales Manager to get these features enabled.